Studio Ghibli

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool over alternatives like 'film' for specific films.
+No guidance on when to use this tool vs alternatives like 'film' for a single film or other list tools.
+Lacks context for selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.